Scalping 101: Making Profits from Small Price Movements

 Sierra Chart Professional Scalping Ultra-low CPU usage & Customization $26 - $56/mo

-Common Pitfalls and Defensive Measures
+Pitfalls and Defense

 The most frequent mistake is "Overtrading."
 It is easy to rack up $200 in commissions while only making $150 in profit.
 To avoid this, set a daily "Max Trades" limit.
 If you haven't hit your goal after 20 trades, walk away.
 The market becomes less predictable during the "lunch doldrums" (12:00 PM – 2:00 PM EST).
 Another error is "Picking Tops" in a parabolic move.
 Just because a stock has gone up 10% in 5 minutes doesn't mean it has to go down.
 Scalpers should trade with the trend, not against it.
 Use the VWAP (Volume Weighted Average Price) as a "Polarity Line"—only buy when price is above VWAP and only sell when below.